-Conveniently located to serve New York City & Manhattan, NY
+Conveniently located to serve the areas of New York, NY

 The most commonly injured bone of the facial skeleton is the nasal bone.
 This occurs as a result of blunt trauma, auto accident, and sports injuries.
 Initially, the patient may notice only swelling, blood from nose (epistaxis), and pain.
 With swelling present, the actual fracture may easily be overlooked by the emergency room physician.
 Plain X-rays are not very useful in the diagnosis, often a CT scan should be seen to rule out more serious injuries.